PocoStudio/CleanPhoto/README.md

 ***2. Prerequisites to execute in Python (old version 1.0.0):***

-Download the source file above.
+Download the source folder above.

 Install the necessary libraries with the following commands :
 - pip install pillow